Sloeber/arduino-eclipse-plugin/readme.md

 It works on MS Windows, Mac OSX and Linux.

-# Support us
-We need your support to continue developing this software.
-This is the truth.

-If you use this software professionally then we request your help.
-[Send some of the cash you make our way](http://eclipse.baeyens.it/donate.shtml).

-If you use this software as a hobbiest [then how about $5 monthly?  :kissing_heart:](http://eclipse.baeyens.it/donate.shtml)

 # Downloads
 If you are not a developer and don't want to build from sources, then there are precompiled product packages and update sites available.
 See the details at http://sloeber.io/.